 As a financial coach, I've been asked how I became interested in learning more about money and working to help others manage it too.
-Some people find managing their money stressful, but if you learn as much as possible and create a plan, working with numbers and money can become calming.
-Finding a career in finance can also help you manage your finances a lot easier.
+Some people find managing their money stressful, but if you learn as much as possible and create a plan, finding a career in finance can also help you manage your finances much more effortlessly.
 To help you find a positive work-life balance and a low-stress job in finance, I reached out to a few business professionals to ask them for their best career recommendations.

 Low-Stress Jobs in Finance

 Working as a financial consultant (ChFC) allows you to use your theoretical knowledge in practice by helping companies and people avoid economic issues.
 Most of your clients have complex financial situations, so thanks to your expertise, you can earn well.
 At the same time, it's a low-stress job because you play the role of an objective indicator rather than a part of the potential problem, so all you have to worry about is analyzing the client's situation well.

 - Natalia Brzezinska, Marketing & Outreach Manager, US Visa Photo

 A low-stress job in finance that pays well is a financial analyst.
 Financial analysts are responsible for researching and analyzing financial data to help their company make sound investment decisions.
 While the job can be demanding, it is generally considered low-stress because it does not involve direct client interaction or sales.
 Financial analysts typically have a background in accounting or finance, and many companies offer on-the-job training.
 The median salary for a financial analyst is $85,660, making it a great option for those looking for a well-paying job in finance.

 - Benjamin Basic, Content Writer, Fast Food Menu Prices

 *Average Salary Range: $57,000 - $70,000

 How Finance Works: The HBR Guide to Thinking Smart About the Numbers